International Committee for the Promotion of Chinese Industrial Cooperatives

 Article II Mission

-The Committee aims to further the establishment and the development of cooperatives in China, to become a mainstay of China’s economy as well as the social coordination and development through unremitting efforts.
+The Committee aims to further the establishment and the development of cooperatives in China, to become a mainstay of China’s economy as well as the social entirely, coordination, continuous and development through unremitting efforts.

 Article III Objectives